prashanthprabhu24/LearnPython/Course1/File2/File2.md

 * Here , Person-A doesn't understand what Person-B saying and Person-B doesn't understand what Person-A saying. <br/>
 * If Person-A needs to communicate with Person-B , the he needs someone who knows both "English" and "Spanish". <br/>
-* The Man , who is translator will get the task that Person-B needs to do in "English" and he convert that to "Spanish" , then deliver it to Person-B. <br/>
+* The Man , who is translator will get the task question that Person-B needs to do in "English" and he convert that to "Spanish" , then deliver it to Person-B. <br/>
 ###### Computer language : 0's and 1's